Mammoth "historic" storm bringing bitter cold, blizzard warnings to much of nation

 Whiteout conditions wreaked havoc from Colorado, east to Wyoming, and north to Minnesota.
 Wyoming Highway Patrol handled 787 calls for help and 104 crashes in just a 12-hour period.

-There were already more flight cancellations early Friday -- with almost 3,100 as of 6:35 a.m.
-EDT -- as there were for all of Thursday, when there were almost 2,600, according to flight-tracking website FlightAware. com.
+There were already more than twice as many flight cancellations early Friday — with over 5,800 as of 8:30 a.m.
+ET — as there were for all of Thursday, when there were almost 2,600, according to flight-tracking website FlightAware. com.

 "Today's a very challenging day for Delta teams, exacerbated by a freeing rain event in the Pacific Northwest," Delta spokesman Morgan Durrant told CBS News Thursday.
 "Tomorrow, the challenges will be at our Detroit hub with a change in the forecast overnight of rain to snow."